Heading to AWS re:Invnet 2023? Save your seat for Finout's exclusive event: FinOps After Dark

 Identify workloads that can be interrupted, set a maximum price for running the machine, and make sure you use managed disks to keep your data safe in the event that the VM is evicted.

-See if you're eligible for Dev/Test pricing
+See if you're Eligible for Dev/Test Pricing

 If you're using Azure for development and testing, you may be entitled to discounted rates through the Azure Dev/Test pricing offer.